 By God’s grace, I had the amazing opportunity to grow up in a godly Christian home.
 Very early on, I was taught the value of hard work, how to be respectful, and much more.
 I was raised in a pastor’s home and was shown, by example, that living for Jesus Christ is truly the most amazing way to live life.
 I believe that the two people who have had the greatest impact on my life are my parents.
-On February 3, 2007, at a revival meeting, as the preacher preached on the terrors of Hell, I realized that this pastor’s kid was on his way to Hell.
+On February 3, 2006, at a revival meeting, as the preacher preached on the terrors of Hell, I realized that this pastor’s kid was on his way to Hell.
 I met my Junior Church teacher at the altar and asked Jesus to forgive me of my sins and take me to Heaven when I died.
 The next year at a Youth Conference, I was called to preach.
 A little while after that at a Missions Conference, I felt God calling me to go to the mission field.

 After I graduated from high school, I went to Hyles-Anderson College, where I met my wife Erin.
 We both graduated in May of 2017.
 We were married on August 26, 2017.
-Since our graduation, I have been serving at Temple Baptist Church in Muncie, Indiana.
-My wife joined me here after we were married.
-I teach a teen Sunday school class, lead our Junior Church, drive our church bus, and am involved in our church’s music ministry.
-My wife helps in each of these and also plays the piano for the congregational singing.
+Between our graduation and starting deputation (about 18 months), we served at Temple Baptist Church in Muncie, Indiana.
+We taught a teen Sunday school class, lead our Junior Church, drove our church bus, and were involved in our church’s music ministry.
+My wife helped in each of these and also played the piano for the congregational singing.
 I have always felt that God wanted us to serve somewhere on the continent of Africa.
 I have visited missionaries in Ghana and Rwanda.
 We believe that God has opened the door for us to serve in Nigeria, West Africa, with Missionary Mark Holmes.
 We are very excited about seeking to please our Savior in Nigeria.

 I had the privilege to grow up in an amazing Christian home.
 Our family served faithfully in the church and its ministries.
 Even though I was raised in a godly environment, I was not saved until I was a teenager; the Lord graciously allowed me to hear message after message.
 Then in 2011 at a Youth Conference, I finally received the assurance of my salvation.
 While attending Bible college, the Lord allowed me to meet and marry my husband Daniel.
 Daniel shared his burden for missions with me, which has become our focus.
 The Lord has allowed both my husband and me to visit missionaries in Africa, and we feel that He is leading us to this needy field.
 I am truly excited to see what the Lord has in store for us as we endeavor to reach the lost souls of Nigeria.